Kickbut101/WindowsGSM.RCT2/README.md

 You must also own the game Roller Coaster Tycoon 2!

-You will need to supply it with your own .sv6 files (World or Scenario files) OR you can choose to point it to one of the ones I hosted with this plugin (In the new Scenario folder, point it directly to the URL in your server params)
+You will need to supply it with your own .sv6 files (World or Scenario files) OR you can choose to point it to one of the ones I hosted with this plugin (In the new Scenario folder, point it directly to the URL in your server params, see step 3 of installation)

 ## Installation
 1. Move **RCT2.cs** folder to **plugins** folder
 1. Click **[RELOAD PLUGINS]** button or restart WindowsGSM
-1. Make sure your server parameters are similar to this || host "C:\Users\Bansh\Documents\OpenRCT2\save\autosave\autosave_2019-11-30_23-28-38.sv6" --headless
+1. Make sure your server parameters are similar to this || host https://github.com/Kickbut101/WindowsGSM.RCT2/raw/main/New_Scenarios/CrazyCastle.sv6 --headless

 ## Known issues
 The process ID doesn't get handed off to windowsGSM so the server stays in a perpetual state of "Started", also stopping the server doesn't work gracefully